Endeared/modernPython3/README.md

 + takes in dictionary, returns lowest and highest keys in dict (**minMaxDict.py**)
 + takes in list, returns count of how many times a number is followed by a larger number in the list (**findGreaterNumbers.py**)
 + takes in list, returns two largest numbers in list (**twoOldest.py**)
++ takes in string, returns sum of positional values of characters in string, checks if odd / even (**isOddString.py**)

 ### projects
 + guessing game for a number between 1 and 10 (**guessingGame.py**)